★ BEST INVESTING TOOLS COMPARISON ★

 Does Letters and Reviews or Portfolio123 have an API?

-Portfolio123 provides API access for programmatic data retrieval and custom integrations.
-Letters and Reviews doesn't currently offer an API, so you'll need to use their web interface.
+Portfolio123 has an API for programmatic access and custom integrations.
+Letters and Reviews doesn't, so you're working through its interface.

 Should I choose Letters and Reviews or Portfolio123?